WebAssembly/wasi-testsuite/README.md

 ### Cleaning up temporary resources

 Some of the tests (e.g. [pwrite-with-access](./tests/c/testsuite/pwrite-with-access.c)) generate output artifacts and their existence can affect consecutive test executions.
 Tests should clean up the artifacts they generate, but there might be cases where the test fails early.
-Test runner will automatically delete all the files and directories in the test suite directory with the `.cleanup` suffix.
+The test runner will automatically delete all the files and directories in the test suite directory with the `.cleanup` suffix.

 ### Programming languages for tests